chiyuliu67/mule-otel-connector/README.md

 }
 ```

-In the observability backend query by tag example:
+In the observability backend, the tags can be queried, and the results will shown the matches:

 ![Example, querying business data on tags ](https://raw.githubusercontent.com/jpontdia/mule-otel-connector/main/docs/query-tags.png)

-Example, querying business data on tags

-The search will give us all the traces with the tag query criteria.
-In the next image
+The next image shows the queried tag along with others that are part of the span:

 ![Example, querying business data on tags results ](https://raw.githubusercontent.com/jpontdia/mule-otel-connector/main/docs/custom-tags.png)

-Example, querying business data on tags results

-## Retrieving the current span during a flow

-The current span data can be retrieved by inspecting the value of the process variable `openTelemtryTrace`.
-This data can be useful to send manually the current span to other services or connectors.

 ## Getting the status code for the service